-- 1. MSc degree in epidemiology or equivalent postgraduate degree - 2.
-Experience in handling and analysing complex health datasets including data on acute infections - 3.
+- 1. MSc degree in public health, economics, or a closely related field (either awarded or imminent) - 2.
+Relevant experience in managing and analysing quantitative datasets. - 3.
 Evidence of good organisational skills, including effective time management. - 4.
 Proven ability to work independently, as well as collaboratively as part of a research team. - 5.
 Evidence of excellent interpersonal skills, including the ability to communicate effectively both orally and in writing - 6.
-Experience of using statistical programmes and ability to write well-organized programming code - 7.
-Ability to correctly interpret results of epidemiological analyses
+Experience of using statistical programmes to write well-organized code